 China's Fuzhou Road located in the concession area

-- 1930s: Shanghai became the most important port in Asia and the world's largest trading and banking firms have set up house along the Bund.
+The 1930s: Most Important Port in Asia- The 1930s: Shanghai became the most important port in Asia and the world's largest trading and banking firms set up houses along the Bund.